al6133/Regression/README.md

-This repository covers implemntation of Simple Linear Regression and Multiple Linear regression in python
+This repository covers implementation of Simple Linear Regression and Multiple Linear regression in python